Responsible GenAI in Public Services: From Policy Principles to Deployable Workflows

 Dr. Ali Abbasov

-The theoretical and practical foundations of distributed intelligent systems were proposed by him.
+The primary focus of A.Abbasov's scientific research is directed toward the theoretical and practical foundations of distributed intelligent systems.
 He introduced distributed knowledge bases with fuzzy relational structures, decision-making mechanisms over them, and the development of expert systems, alongside adaptation methods in fuzzy structured knowledge bases and a mathematical model for an ideal knowledge base.
 Fuzzy search methods and algorithms for large-scale information networks were successfully developed.
-Utilizing Big Data and deep learning, he developed natural language processing (NLP) methods—including machine translation, speech analysis, and comprehension—specifically tailored for natural languages with low linguistic digital resources, which were successfully implemented for the Azerbaijani language.
+Utilizing Big Data and deep learning, his team developed natural language processing (NLP) methods—including machine translation, speech analysis, and comprehension—specifically tailored for natural languages with low linguistic digital resources, which were successfully implemented for the Azerbaijani language.

 He is the author of nearly 400 scientific works, including 9 books, 12 monographs, 4 dictionaries, 9 textbooks, 1 encyclopedia, and 17 patents.
 He is the organizer of a number of international conferences hosted in our country and serves as one of the Co-Editors-in-Chief of the Applied and Computational Mathematics scientific journal, which possesses a high Impact Factor (IF: 7.4).
 Under his academic supervision, 25 Doctors of Philosophy (Ph.D.) and 14 Doctors of Sciences have been successfully trained.